In Solar Trade Dispute, Will Proposed Tariffs Cost Industry Jobs?

 "If the full trade request is granted, our solar business will drop to an unacceptable level," Holohan said.

 Like many installers, he's relied on a cheap, plentiful supply of solar panels made overseas, mostly in China and Southeast Asia.
-Those low prices have helped solar compete with fossil fuels and grow its workforce to nearly a quarter of a million jobs, according to the SEIA.
+Those low prices have helped solar compete with fossil fuels and increase its workforce to nearly a quarter of a million jobs, according to the SEIA.
 Last year, the U.S. installed nearly twice as much solar as in the year before, the association also reported.
 Southwest states like Arizona and Nevada are some of the top markets.

 But some domestic makers of solar panels believe that boom has come at their expense.